-This shorts on-boarding of new trading partners to a matter of days, instead of weeks or months.
-This will also dramatically cut the costs of the on-boarding just by accelerating the speed of development and deployment of EDI solutions.
-It also helps you manage different versions of the same messages and harmonize them to single version to be used in your own information systems, such as transport management, order handling and invoicing systems.
+This shorts onboarding of new trading partners to a matter of days instead of weeks or months.
+This will also dramatically cut the costs of onboarding just by accelerating the speed of development and deployment of EDI solutions.
+It also helps you manage different versions of the same messages and harmonize them into a single version to be used in your own information systems, such as transport management, order handling, and invoicing systems.

-If this is something interesting for you, you should watch our webinar held a while ago in which we were demonstrating how simple it is to use the EDIFACT converter.
+If this is something interesting for you, you should watch our webinar held a while ago in which we demonstrated how simple it is to use the EDIFACT converter.

 How iPaaS helps you with your EDIFACT challenge?

-Get your copy of EDI Transaction sets here:
+Get your copy of the EDI Transaction sets here: